aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 # Time integration - Part 2

-For convenience, we start by importing some modules needed below:
+For convenience, we start with importing some modules needed below:

 ```python
 import numpy as np
 import matplotlib.pyplot as plt

 %matplotlib inline

 plt.style.use('../styles/mainstyle.use')
 ```

-In the previous notebook we have considered the forward Euler scheme to time march ordinary differential equations.
-We have discussed its accuracy and stability with respect to the size of the time step.
+In the previous notebook we have considered the forward and the backwards Euler schemes to time march ordinary differential equations.
+We have discussed the concept of stability and estimated the accuracy of numerical schemes with respect to the size of the timestep.

-Here we introduce some more accurate methods with larger domains of stability that are therefore applicable in more complex situations.
+Here we introduce some more accurate methods with larger domains of stability, that are, therefore, applicable in more complex situations.
 We only consider systems of first order differential equations as problems containing higher order derivatives may be reduced to such systems.
 Our system of equations thus reads,

 \begin{align}
     y'(t)=f(t,y)